azerion/bluestack-sdk-ios/upgrading.md

 - **v1.4.1 of the SDK supports bitcode**.
 If you are using earlier versions, you must disable bitcode. **But for now GoogleMobileAds.framework do not support bitcode, therefore you must disable bitcode for your app**

+>GoogleMobileAdsSdkiOS-7.4.1/GoogleMobileAds.framework/GoogleMobileAds(GADGestureIdUtil.o)' does not contain bitcode.
+You must rebuild it with bitcode enabled (Xcode setting ENABLE_BITCODE), obtain an updated library from the vendor, or disable bitcode for this target.

 ## Upgrading to v1.4

 Now appNexus is available on Cocoapods and pod generate libAppNexusSDK.a, you must remove libANSDK.a old librairy in order to avoid duplicate symbol.